Ronald H. Spector

-Ronald Harvey Spector (born January 17, 1943) is a military historian who contributes to scholarly journals and teaches history as a professor at George Washington University.
+Ronald Harvey Spector (born January 17, 1943) is an American military historian.
+He was formerly a professor at George Washington University.

 Military career

 He enlisted in the United States Marine Corps and served in the Vietnam War, reaching the rank of Lieutenant Colonel in the reserves.
-He was a historian at the U.S. Army Center of Military history and taught at the University of Alabama.
+He was a historian at the United States Army Center of Military History and taught at the University of Alabama.
 He was tasked to prepare a study of the Grenada operation.

 Education

 He graduated from Johns Hopkins University, and later gained a Ph.D from Yale University.

 Academic career

-Spector was a Senior Fulbright scholar in India from 1977 to 1978.
+Spector was a Senior Fulbright Scholar in India from 1977 to 1978.
 He has taught at the National War College, the University of Alabama, and the U.S. Army War College.
-He currently is serving on the faculty of The George Washington University in Washington, DC.
+He currently is serving on the faculty of George Washington University in Washington, D.C.
+He is also a contributing writer for the Encyclopædia Britannica.